KITcii/smart-contract-dev-support/Idioms/External-Call Pattern/README.md

 # External-Call Pattern

 ## Context
-To decrease storage consumption of distributed ledgers, already deployed smart contracts or libraries can be called from a smart contract.
+To decrease storage consumption of distributed ledgers or make development more convenient, already deployed smart contracts or libraries can be integrated or simply called from smart contracts.

 ## Problem
-In Solidity, several primitives to call smart contract functions (e.g., call, delegatecall, send, transfer or direct function calls) may cause unin-tended side effects (e.g., by invoking the fallback function of the recipient).
+In Solidity, several primitives to call smart contract functions (e.g., `call(...)`, `delegatecall(...)`, `send(...)`, `transfer` or direct function calls) may cause unin-tended side effects (e.g., by invoking the fallback function of the recipient).

 ## Forces
 In favor of extensibility and reusability of smart contract code, code from external smart contracts should be executable intendedly with the option to appropriately handle failed calls.
 Values returned by invoked functions of the external smart contract should be accessible and an appropriate error handling should be possible.

 ## Solution
 Treat any external calls as malicious and evaluate each return value from external function calls regarding its intended outcome.
 Treating a smart contract as malicious includes the consideration of undesired side effects caused by such external smart contract (e.g., reentrancy).
 Furthermore, appropriate error handling should be implemented for the case that an exception is thrown during the execution of the external function.
-For example, if you cannot use direct calls to a smart contract but only \<address>.call(abi.encodeWithSignature("foo(…)",…), you should be aware that call(…) does only revert state changes after the call(…) command and implement a corresponding require(…) or revert(…) command.
+For example, if you cannot use direct calls to a smart contract but only `<address>.call(abi.encodeWithSignature("foo(…)",…)`, you should be aware that `call(…)` does only revert state changes after the `call(…)` command and implement a corresponding `require(…)` or `revert(…)` command.
 To ease error handling, isolate each external function call through individual transactions.
 ## Example

 ### Wrong